-The boarding staff is very experienced and all staff receive regular training in Child Protection (NMS 13).
+Between them, the boarding staff is very experienced and all staff receive regular training in Child Protection (NMS 2).
 A nightly debrief is held and a log is kept of the evening's events to ensure continuity and clear communication.
-Any pastoral concerns are also shared with Form-Tutors and Laura Hutchings, the Deputy Head.
+Any pastoral concerns are also shared with Form-Tutors and Laura Hutchings, the Deputy Head & DSL.
 Regular meetings are also held.